rust-lang/rfcs/text/0000-assoc-default-groups.md

 To our knowledge, Haskell does not have any means such as `default { .. }` to change this behaviour.
-Presumably, this is the case because Haskell preserves parametricity thus lacking specialization, wherefore `default { .. }`, as suggested in the [future possibilities], might not carry its weight.
+Presumably, this is the case because Haskell preserves parametricity thus lacking specialization, wherefore `default { .. }`, as suggested in the [future possibilities][future-possibilities], might not carry its weight.

 ## Idris